jlh5360/FundGoodDeeds/README.md

 3. Follow instructions provided to "push" and, if need be, "merge" your results so that the final version exists on the server.
 4. Your team will need to coordinate with **all** other teams to agree on a standard **directory structure** and **.gitignore** both of which you will reproduce and adhere to for the project.

+## Instructions
-## More detail instructions on how to run your project shall be provided by the team in the **doc/SETUP.md** file prior to each major release
+Details on how to run our project shall be provided by the team in the **doc/SETUP.md** file prior to each major release

 ## License
 MIT License